ogobrecht/console/docs/api-overview.md

 - Level 4: Debug (instead of verbose in JS console)
 - Level 5: Trace (not existing in JS console)

-One pipelined function for viewing the log entries:
+A pipelined function for viewing the log entries:

-- [console.view_last](package-console.md#function-view_last) - for me this is
+- [console.logs](package-console.md#function-logs) - for me this is the standard
-  the standard way: `select * from console.view_last(20)` is showing the last 20 entries in descending order from the cache AND the log table (if not enough in the cache or cache is disabled)
+  way: `select * from console.logs()` is showing the last 50 entries in descending order from the cache AND the log table (if not enough in the cache or cache is disabled).
+You can adjust the number of entries shown:
+  `select * from console.logs(100)`.
+Of course, you can select direct from the log table and do your own filtering and ordering: `select * from console_logs`

 The main instrumentation methods: